juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

 To run our experiment, we need to define a [trainer](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer-class-api) from Pytorch-Lightning.

-It allows us to specify the number and type of devices used, configure average mixed precision, whether to use synchronized batch normalization or not, ...:
+It allows us to specify the number and type of devices used, configure average mixed precision, and whether to use synchronized batch normalization or not, ...:

 ```yaml
 trainer: